Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

-For optimum SNR, we take the pickup inductance to be much larger than the input inductance, so that $L_{\rm PU} \approx L$.
+For optimum SNR, we take the pickup equivalent-inductance to be much larger than the input inductance, so that $L_{\rm PU} \approx L$.
 The SNR of a search, consisting of scan frequencies $\{ \nu_{r}^{i} \}$, is given by adding the single-resonance-frequency SNRs in quadrature:

 The four terms in the denominator of (\ref{eq:SNR_PhiV_1_Gen}) represent the various noise sources in the system.
 The first term is the thermal and zero-point noise of the resonator.
 The second and third terms are the backaction and imprecision noise of the amplifier, respectively.
 The last term is the noise due to correlations between the backaction and imprecision noise.
 The amplifier noise spectral densities are functions both of the frequency and of the resonance frequency, as we assume that the amplifier can be re-optimized at each scan frequency.
-If detuning-dependent (i.e. dependent on $\nu-\nu_{r}^{i}$) terms are smaller than the other terms in the denominator, then the the SNR is not degraded by the resonator rolloff.
-At these detunings, the signal rolls off, but the noise does as well, keeping the SNR the same.
-Similar to the treatment in the main text and the previous section, the frequencies over which this occurs are the frequencies over which the resonator is maximally sensitive.
-An optimization entails maximizing this range of search frequencies without significantly degrading the SNR.
+If detuning-dependent (i.e. dependent on $\nu-\nu_{r}^{i}$) terms are smaller than the other terms in the denominator, then the sensitivity is not degraded by the resonator rolloff.
+At these detunings, the signal current rolls off, but the noise current does as well, keeping the SNR approximately the same.
+Similar to the treatment in the main text and Appendix \ref{ssec:FtoV_opt_QL}, the frequencies over which this occurs are the frequencies over which the resonator is maximally sensitive.
+An optimization of the integrated sensitivity entails maximizing this range of search frequencies without significantly degrading the sensitivity on/near resonance.

 Assume that at each resonance frequency, all noise spectral densities can be taken to be constants over frequencies $|\nu-\nu_{r}^{i}| \ll \nu_{r}^{i}$, e.g.

 and similarly for $\mathcal{S}_{II}^{FV}$ and $\mathcal{S}_{IV}^{FV}$.
 The precise range over which we need this approximation to hold for self-consistency is discussed below.
 Let